synapta/wmch-interactive-maps/README.md

 The user manual is available inside the app along the screenshots at the `/wizard/man/index` path.

+## Node version

+- Supported node version are 10 and 11 by now (for sharp dependency)

 ## Installation

 Create `screenshots` and `local` directories: